 Plus, you want to make sure you don’t spend extra money on fees.
 You deserve to keep more of your hard-earned money!

-But, I’ve seen the benefits of technology and how going digital makes me more productive and streamlines my life.
+But, I’ve seen the benefits of technology and how going digital makes me more productive and streamlines your life.

 Oddly enough though, many consumers and small business owners (about half) still bank at traditional banks!